wechto/paper/README.md

   By training a goal-conditioned policy with an information bottleneck, we can identify decision states by examining where the model actually leverages the goal state.

+  :curly_loop: [THE VARIATIONAL BANDWIDTH BOTTLENECK: STOCHASTIC EVALUATION ON AN INFORMATION BUDGET](https://arxiv.org/pdf/2004.11935.pdf) :fire: :boom: :volcano:

+  we propose the variational bandwidth bottleneck, which decides for each example on the estimated value of the privileged information before seeing it, i.e., only based on the standard input, and then accordingly chooses stochastically, whether to access the privileged input or not.

   :curly_loop: [the option keyboard Combing Skills in Reinforcement Learning](https://papers.nips.cc/paper/9463-the-option-keyboard-combining-skills-in-reinforcement-learning.pdf)

   We argue that a more robust way of combining skills is to do so directly in **the goal space**, using pseudo-rewards or cumulants.
 If we associate each skill with a cumulant, we can combine the former by manipulating the latter.
 This allows us to go beyond the direct prescription of behaviors, working instead in the space of intentions. :confused: